jcont12/ProgrammingNotes/Langs & Frameworks/Java/collection_interface.md

 Returns an array containing all of the elements in this collection; the runtime type of the returned array is that of the specified array.

+### List vs Set... when should I use one vs the other???

+A list and a set are both subclasses of the Collection Interfase.
+The difference is that Lists **allow for duplicates and also have order, so you can obtain elements through the order**, while sets have neither.

 # Questions

 * What is a synchronization policy in a collection?